pbuckner/x-plane_plugins/XPython/docs/source/development/modules/navigation.rst

  information about an entry.
 It has the following attributes:

-.. py:function::  setFMSEntryInfo(index, navRef, altitude=0)
+.. py:function::  setFMSEntryInfo(index, navRef, altitude=0) -> None

+ :param int index: 0-based index of entry
+ :param XPLMNavRef navRef: data of navaid to be set into FMS
+ :param int altitude: in feet

  This routine changes an entry at *index* in the FMS to have the destination navaid specified by *navRef* (as returned by :py:func:`findNavAid`)